sinonjs/sinon/docs/_howto/lolex-async-promises.md

 });
 ```

-While returning a Promise from the Mocha’s test, we can still progress the timers
+While returning a Promise from Mocha’s test, we can still progress the timers
 using lolex, so the test passes almost instantly, and not in 1 second.

 Since `async` functions behave the same way as functions that return promises